 Please make sure you check out our web site: www.lcrpoa.org New this year, you NO LONGER need a password to access the member’s section.
 The site has quite a bit of information you may find useful, including our new updated Provider List and a little bit of our history dating back to 1961.

 As always, we appreciate your continued support and welcome your suggestions or thoughts on what we can do to continue to serve you.
-We also welcome new board members to join our board, as we proud to have three new members join the board in the last year.
+We also welcome new board members to our board, as we had two new board members last year.

 Kim L Gary